uDALES/u-dales/docs/udales-example-simulations.md

 #### Warmstart

 The simulation is continued from a previous simulation with a similar setup.
 The restart files (`initd` and `inits` for scalars) containing all relevant field data is saved in the example directory.
 These files are currently not included in the directory and can be downloaded from [this link](https://imperiallondon.sharepoint.com/:f:/s/uDALES/EoJoOEQ3TV9Ekvl8zZa1PnYBYMbIsROVEttojEL-xAOWQA?e=KjX4cO) (access currently only Imperial College London internal).
+A warmstart simulation is required to have the same basic setup as the simulation is based on, including the numbers of CPUs it is run with.
+The example warmstart files are run on two CPUs, therefore this simulation will also require two CPUs.

 ```fortran
 &RUN